Maverick-hsk/heart-disease-classification/README.md

    jupyter notebook end-to-end-heart-disease-classification.ipynb

 ## Results
-* Multiple models were trained and compared to identify the best performer
+* Multiple models were trained and compared(The Logistic Regression gave the best accuracy close to 89%).
-* Ensemble methods such as Random Forest generally provided strong performance
-* Model performance can be further improved through hyperparameter tuning and feature engineering

 ## Future Improvements